Years of Lead (Italy): 1976

+On 27 January, two Carabinieri officers are shot dead in their sleep at a station at Alcamo Marina in what is knows as the Alcamo Marina Massacre.
+First the Red Brigades are suspected, but later four teenagers are arrested and convicted.
+After more than 30 years the four are acquitted after it was revealed that their confessions were obtained by torture.
+Some have suspected that prior to their murder the Carabinieri had stumbled across an arms delivery that belonged to either organized crime or Gladio.

 On 29 April, lawyer and militant of Italian Social Movement (MSI) Enrico Pedenovi was killed in Milan by the organization Prima Linea.
 This was the first assassination conducted by Prima Linea.

 On 8 July, in Rome, Judge Vittorio Occorsio was killed by neo-fascist Pierluigi Concutelli.

 On 14 December, in Rome, policeman Prisco Palumbo was killed by the Nuclei Armati Proletari.

 On 15 December, in Sesto San Giovanni (a town near Milan), vice chief Vittorio Padovani and Marshal Sergio Bazzega were killed by young extremist Walter Alasia.

 1977

 On 11 March, Francesco Lorusso was killed by the military police (the Carabinieri) at the university of Bologna.

 On 12 March, a Turin policeman Giuseppe Ciotta was killed by Prima Linea.

 On 22 March, a Rome policeman Claudio Graziosi was killed by Nuclei Armati Proletari.

 On 28 April, in Turin, lawyer Fulvio Croce was killed by the Red Brigades.

 On 12 May, in Rome, 19-year-old student Giorgiana Masi was killed during clashes between police officers and demonstrators.

 On 14 May, in Milan, activists from a far-left organization pulled out their pistols and began to shoot at the police, killing policeman Antonio Custra.
 A photographer took a photo of an activist shooting at the police.
 This year was called the time of the "P38", referring to the Walther P38 pistol.

 On 16 November, in Turin, Carlo Casalegno, deputy director of the newspaper La Stampa, was seriously wounded in an ambush of the Red Brigades.
 He died thirteen days later, on November 29.